-Oh, Possums!
+America’s Most Misunderstood Marsupial

 Still, as a species, these adaptable generalists are determined to carry on.
 A century ago, opossums were most commonly found between Central America and Maryland.
 But their comfortable range now extends as far north as Ontario.
 That’s partly because, like so many species, climate change has pushed them north in search of cooler temps.
 But unlike many other animals, opossums have become experts at navigating a world built by human beings.

 A few years ago, an opossum moved into Gardner’s backyard.
 He left food for her at night, and attached a ramp to an old rabbit hutch so she could have some shelter if she wanted.
-During the day, the opossum would sit in the hutch or in a tall pile of lumber and watch Garnder quietly as he worked in the garden.
+During the day, the opossum would sit in the hutch or in a tall pile of lumber and watch Gardner quietly as he worked in the garden.
 For a year, the two were silent companions.
 Until suddenly, one day, the opossum disappeared.
 That’s just how opossums work, Gardner said.
 “They’re not going to dig holes or burrow under your garage or porch,” he said.
 “They’re not going to give you any diseases.”
 Eventually, and without any fanfare, they will simply die or move along.

 The next time you spot an opossum in your yard or shuffling down the street, pause to admire her, just for a moment.
 Her fur might be matted, and her tiny razor teeth might glisten menacingly.
 But this marsupial has places to be and pests to devour.
 For her, life is short—too short for tömat—and like all of us, she’s doing her best to survive.